 In the long term, mouth breathing can cause a cascade of unfortunate events, including downward facial growth (also known as “long face syndrome”), a gummy smile, and a narrow upper jaw.
 A narrow upper jaw means a smaller airway and an increased risk for developing obstructive sleep apnea.

 When the tongue drops down and your jaw hinges open, your head usually comes forward and there is straining in the facial muscles.
-This dysfunctional use of the TMJ can cause pain and changes in your bite.
+This dysfunctional use of the TMJ & facial muscles can cause pain and changes in your bite.
 Other dental concerns with mouth breathing include reduced salivary flow, increased tooth decay (dental caries), increased risk for gum disease risk, increased gingival inflammation, chapped lips, oral pH (and microflora) changes, and bad breath (halitosis).